-\begin{proposition} Let $G$ be a graph with $\delta(G)\geq 1$.
-Then $\gsmb'(G)=3$ if and only if $G$ satisfies the following conditions. \begin{enumerate} \item[(i)] $G$ has no strong support vertices. \item[(ii)] There exists a vertex $u\in V(G)$ such that either $G-u$ has at least two strong support vertices or $G-u$ has exactly one isolated vertex and a strong support vertex. \end{enumerate} \end{proposition}
+\begin{proposition} Let $G$ be a graph with $\delta(G) \geq 1$.
+Then $\gsmb'(G) =3$ if and only if $G$ satisfies the following conditions. \begin{enumerate} \item[(i)] $G$ has no strong support vertices. \item[(ii)] There exist a vertex $u \in V(G)$ such that $G-u$ has at least two strong support vertices, or $G-u$ has an isolated vertex and a strong support vertex. \end{enumerate} \end{proposition}